-- Explain to the girls that one type of engineer is a structural engineer and that they design structures.
+- 1. Explain to the youth that one type of engineer is a structural engineer and that they design structures.
 Can they name some structures? (i.e. house, school, library, hospital, any building!) - 2.
-Tell the girls that they are going to be structural engineers today and design a structure to protect their small stuffed animal from the weather. - 3.
-Let the girls use their imaginations to build and decorate their structures. - 4.
-When everyone is finished, have them share their structural creations and explain how it protects their animal. - 5.
+Tell the youth they will be structural engineers today and design a structure to protect their small stuffed animal from the weather. - 3.
+Let the youth use their imaginations to build and decorate their structures. - 4.
+When everyone is finished, have them share their structural creations and explain how they protect their animal. - 5.
 You could test the structures by shining a bright light at it (simulating the sun) or blowing on it (simulating the wind).

-- ask each girl to bring a small stuffed animal from home, or provide a small toy for each girl to build a structure for - variety of building materials, such a construction paper, cardboard tissue tubes, popsicle sticks, drinking straws, toothpicks etc. - tape - markers or pencil crayons
+- ask each youth to bring a small stuffed animal from home, or provide a small toy for each youth to build a structure for - variety of building materials, such a construction paper, cardboard tissue tubes, popsicle sticks, drinking straws, toothpicks etc. - tape - markers or pencil crayons